 - If your business sells products, give customers some time to try the product first.
 Don’t ask right after the package arrives.
 Instead, wait about a week to send the request.

 Never incentivize Google reviews.
 This goes against Google’s policies.
-Never offer a discount, free product, or other reward in exchange for a Google review.
+Never offer a discount, free product, or other incentive in exchange for a Google review.
 You also can’t run a contest where customers are required to add a Google review to enter.
 If you do, Google could remove all your Google reviews.
 One law firm found this out the hard way.

 How to ask for reviews on Yelp